Joseph Cramarossa: Playing career

 On September 11, 2017, the Calgary Flames signed Cramarossa to a professional tryout to attend training camp.
 He was later released by the Flames on September 27, 2017, but signed an AHL contract with the Stockton Heat, the Flames' AHL affiliate, the next day.
 On February 14, 2018, Cramarossa was traded by the Heat to the Wilkes-Barre/Scranton Penguins in exchange for Colin Smith.

 On July 12, 2018, the Penguins re-signed Cramarossa to a one-year extension.
 On February 20, 2019, the Pittsburgh Penguins signed Cramarossa to a two-way contract for the remainder of the 2018–19 season.
 Cramarossa spent the entirety of the season in Wilkes-Barre/Scranton, recording 16 points in 56 games.

 On April 27, 2019, the Penguins re-signed Cramarossa to a one-year, two-way contract for the 2019–20 season.
 Cramarossa played in nine games with Wilkes-Barre, before he was traded by the Penguins to the Chicago Blackhawks in exchange for Graham Knott on November 20, 2019.
 He was directly assigned to the Blackhawks' AHL affiliate, the Rockford IceHogs.

 As a free agent from his contract with the Blackhawks, Cramarossa was signed to a one-year, two-way contract with the Minnesota Wild on October 9, 2020.

-Entering his third season within the Wild organization and in the final year of his two-year contract, Cramarossa was familiarly assigned to begin the 2022–23 season season with the Iowa Wild.
+Entering his third season within the Wild organization and in the final year of his two-year contract, Cramarossa was familiarly assigned to begin the 2022–23 season with the Iowa Wild.
 He was later recalled on multiple occasions to Minnesota and featured in four games while adding one goal.
 On January 12, 2023, Cramarossa was placed on unconditional waivers by the Wild after mutually agreeing to terminate the remainder of his contract in order to take up a European offer.
 He cleared the following day and was later announced to have signed with German club, Adler Mannheim of the Deutsche Eishockey Liga (DEL), for the remainder of the season.

+Continuing his career in the DEL for the 2023–24 season, Cramarossa signed a one-year contract with Löwen Frankfurt on July 24, 2023.

+On July 18, 2025, Cramarossa returned to the DEL in signing a one-year contract with Augsburger Panther for the 2025–26 season.